amarula/dyndesign/docs/class_builder.md

         ...
 ```

 Another viable option is to utilize the generic `Type` Type Hint.
-Additionally, if
+Alternatively,
-it aligns with the intended class usage, the component can be declared as class
+if it aligns with the intended class usage, the component can be declared as class
 attribute.

 ``` py